rusd80/andersen-devops/Lesson-01/README.md

 ### Why I'm interested in this course:

 ```
-1. I would improve my skills and knowledge in DevOPS instruments and philosophy.
+1. I would improve my skills and knowledge in DevOps instruments and philosophy.
 2. Become an DevOps engineer is my goal.
-3. It's cool, because Andersen is top IT company.
+3. It's cool, because Andersen is a top IT company.
 ```

 ### What I'm waiting from this course: